How to Access Social Housing

 - If any other information or document on your application changes

 As an applicant for rent-geared-to-income assistance, you must keep your file updated to remain on the centralized waiting list and maintain your eligibility status.
-It is your responsibility to notify the Social Housing Registry of any changes in information or documents you previously submitted to the housing provider.
-The minimum reporting time is 10 business days.
+It is your responsibility to notify the Social Housing Registry of any changes in information or documents you previously submitted to the housing provider within 30 days after the change occurred.

 When will I hear from the Registry?